-Being a pseudo hunter-gatherer, I attempted to wear my Vibram Five Fingers (shoe-less shoes) throughout my entire vacation, something that was going quite smoothly until my Most Fit Friend suggested a 12-mile hike up behind the Columbia River.
+I attempted to wear my Vibram Five Fingers (shoe-less shoes) throughout my entire vacation, something that was going quite smoothly until my Most Fit Friend suggested a 12-mile hike up behind the Columbia River.
 I was totally in.
-What a great chance to take my VFF into the rough.
+What a great chance to take my VFF into the rough!

-This wasn't my first time wearing my non-shoes, in fact, I had already logged hundreds of "shoe-less" urban miles on the asphalt and concrete of city sidewalks.
+This wasn't my first time wearing my super-minimal shoes.
+I had already logged hundreds of "shoe-less" urban miles on the asphalt and concrete of city sidewalks.
 That's why I was completely unprepared for the fact I had to tap out around Mile 4.
-Starting off on the trail my flexible feet felt awesome.
+Starting off on the slate trail my flexible feet felt awesome.
 I felt so healthy.
 So biomechanical.
 So...smug.
-My feet were mobile while walking, just as they were designed to be, and I could feel every lump of dirt, pebble, and ow...SLATE, jabbing into my foot.
+My feet were mobile while walking, "just as they were designed to be," and I could feel every lump of dirt, pebble, and ow...SLATE, jabbing into my foot.
 I toughed it out until I realized that while I had slightly increased the flexibility of my foot over the last year by minimizing shoe use, my intrinsic muscles (muscles between the bones of the feet) hadn't really worked due to the artificially flat and debris-free surfaces I frequent.

 The mobility of the foot is extremely complex.
 The foot's 33 joints allow the foot 8.6 X 10^36 unique positions.
-Just in case math isn't your thing, this means that there are more than a zillion (really!) motor programs you foot could have, each one needing additional brain/body communication.
-Our current biomechanical, medical, anatomical, and podiatric texts identify three motions.
+Just in case math isn't your thing, this means that there are more than a zillion movements your feet can do.
+Textbooks note three motions, but they have the equipment to be tremendously dynamic.
 That's how stiff our feet have become.
-Just to be clear, you have the potential for billions and billions of unique foot motions, but we typically talk about three.
-Wow.
-That's a low bar.

-I teach the physics and biomechanics of the foot because of its enormous responsibility to whole-body well-being.
-Think of it in this way -- the foot's ability to deform is a method of data collection for the body.
+The foot's ability to deform is a method of data collection for the body.
 The way the foot deforms to a surface creates a picture of what is underneath the foot.
-A healthy foot creates an "image" in the brain (very similar to sonar) that helps the body's center of mass position itself *perfectly* over the surface's contours for optimal balance.
+A foot creates an "image" in the brain as to what's underfoot that helps the rest of the joints move to balance the body's center of mass position itself *perfectly* over the surface's contours for optimal balance.
 When the feet are stiff and tight (and constantly in shoes) the center of mass (in the pelvis) also becomes stiff and immobile.
 The center of mass is never being told where to go by the feet.
-Eventually you get lumbering, lurching, and unbalanced movements reminiscent of an old or injured body -- which essentially the body has become, due to minimal sensory input.
+Eventually you get lumbering, lurching, and unbalanced movements.

 Through the rest of my 10-day trip, I hiked miles in the Olympic mountains and walked tons all around town.
 There was a huge difference in the muscles used on urban terrain (flat and hard) as compared to natural terrain with rocks, uneven ground.
 If you can't tell if you're "in nature," just use comedian Demetri Martin's definition, "Hiking is just walking...where you can pee."
 Oh, and P.S.
 I peed A LOT in the woods, just because I could.
 Love, love, LOVE those squats!
 Other notable mentions were my post-walk Super-Open Hips and Hamstrings (I didn't do any stretching, but let the natural movements be my program and unwind my fascia under the clear-blue sky), and I had ZERO menstrual cramps.
 Hello, open pelvis!

-3. Understand that the position of the foot is maintained by the muscles of the hips and make sure you optimize lateral hip (IT Band), hamstring, gluteal, and adductor (inner thigh) strength with full range of motion.
+3. Understand that the position of the foot is maintained by the muscles of the hips and make sure you optimize lateral hip, hamstring, gluteal, and adductor (inner thigh) strength with full range of motion.
 Tight hips limit foot function.